Writing political comedy

 What is the course about?

-This course is a one-day masterclass in writing political comedy with practicioner Kate Smurthwaite, writer for Have I Got News For You and the BBC BAFTA-winning series The Revolution Will Be Televised.
+This course is a supportive workshop on how write effective writing political comedy with practicioner Kate Smurthwaite, writer for Have I Got News For You and the BBC BAFTA-winning series The Revolution Will Be Televised.

 What will we cover?